The McDonnell Academy accepts applications beginning October through January of the forthcoming academic year.

 - Travel support for one or more extended trips to a partner university in the McDonnell Academy network, to be arranged on a case-by-case basis.
 The Academy will also help in arranging on-site activities and support for living expenses at the partner university.

-- Opportunity to reside exclusively with other McDonnell Scholars in attractive, yet affordable apartments within walking distance to campus.
+- Opportunity to reside in private, modern cohort housing within walking distance to campus.
 Read more about the McDonnell Academy Residences.